User roles and permissions

 - “Run Projects” means to execute the projects.

-- “Create, Edit, Delete Projects” means to be able to build, access, modify, or delete the Envision dashboards associated with a particular account.
+- “Create, Edit, Delete Projects” means to be able to build, access, modify, or delete the Envision dashboards associated with a particular account, create, edit, and delete project sequences, and connect data source.

-- Viewing the execution history of a project is included in “View Run Details”.
+- Viewing the execution history of a project which is included in “View Run Details”.

-- “Upload Files” means through FTP, SFTP or web interface.
+- “Upload Files” means through FTP, SFTP or the Files section of the web interface.
 A user who can “Run Projects” is always allowed to use the

-- “Download Files” means through FTP, SFTP or web interface.
-A user who can “View Projects” is always allowed to download from the dashboard tiles; a user who can “View Run Details” is always allowed to download the imported and exported files of a run; a Limited user can download the files, yet, it is possible through the web interface only and limited to the previously indicated folder.
+- “Download Files” means through FTP, SFTP or the Files section of the web interface.
+A user who can “View Projects” is always allowed to download from the dashboard tiles; a user who can “View Run Details” is always allowed to download the imported and exported files of a run.

 Full access rights.
-The first user who registered the Lokad account becomes the owner of the account.
 The owner is the only role that allows to grant access rights to other users and even invite new users.

 For accounts that are actively managed by the Lokad team, typically through a support plan, it is possible not to have any owner associated with the account, and thus entirely delegate the management of the account to the Lokad team.